COSMOS-CTC-Cambridge/GRTeclyn/docs/CPUs.md

 Unlike in the predecessor code GRChombo, you don't have to separately build AMReX and GRTeclyn.
 Building an example in GRTeclyn will compile the relevant parts of AMReX too.

-But you should have checked that you have the set up described in [[AMReX and other prerequisites | AMReX and other prerequisites]] before trying to compile an example.
+But you should have checked that you have the set up described in [Getting started](prerequisites.md) before trying to compile an example.

 ## Building an example